benmarwick/ctv-archaeology/README.md

 Barr, W. A., Pobiner, B., Rowan, J., Du, A., & Faith, J. T. (2022).
 No sustained increase in zooarchaeological evidence for carnivory after the appearance of Homo erectus. _Proceedings of the National Academy of Sciences_, 119(5). https://doi.org/10.1073/pnas.2115540119

+Bartholdy, B. P., & Henry, A. G. (2022).
+Investigating Biases Associated With Dietary Starch Incorporation and Retention With an Oral Biofilm Model. _Frontiers in Earth Science_. <https://doi.org/10.3389/feart.2022.886512>

 Barton, C. M., Tortosa, J. E. A., Garcia-Puchol, O., Riel-Salvatore, J. G., Gauthier, N., Conesa, M. V., & Bouchard, G. P. (2017).
 Risk and resilience in the late glacial: A case study from the western Mediterranean. _Quaternary Science Reviews_. <https://doi.org/10.1016/j.quascirev.2017.09.015>

 Beck, J., Gjesfjeld, E., & Chrisomalis, S. (2021).
 Prestige or Perish: Publishing Decisions in Academic Archaeology. _American Antiquity_, 86(4), 669-695. doi:10.1017/aaq.2021.64